danktankk/Docs/mTLS/cloudflare.md

 - Navigate to **DNS**.
 - Change the proxy status of your domain to **DNS Only**.
-  - This can improve load times for services like SearXNG.
+  - This can drastically improve load times for SearXNG.

 ## 5. Create a `.p12` Certificate Bundle

-- Open a terminal in the directory containing your mTLS key pair.
+- Open a terminal in the directory you previously saved your mTLS key pair.
 - Run the following command:

   ```bash